Skip to content

 Example analysis

-On the other hand, if the solvency levels of both companies were very small, the B company would have room to increase its solvency by reducing its level of leverage.
+Conversely, if the solvency levels of both companies were very low, company B would have room to increase its solvency by reducing its leverage.

 Liabilities used in the calculation